 There is a distinct process for how to get an apostille.
-The document certification follows these steps: a competent authority in the country of origin affixes its seal to the document (or a certified copy of it), or attaches it on a separate sheet (called an allonge).
+The document certification follows these steps: A competent authority in the country of origin affixes its seal to the document (or a certified copy of it), or affixes its seal to a separate sheet, called an allonge, and attaches the allonge firmly to the document.
 In the U.S., competent authorities include the secretary of state or equivalent in U.S. states and the District of Columbia, the clerks and deputy clerks of U.S. federal courts, and the U.S. Department of State Office of Authentications.
 Once a document is fixed with an apostille, it is acceptable for use in the foreign jurisdiction.
 Note, though, that for an apostille to be accepted, the document must have been issued in one country party to the Hague Convention for use in another country party to the Hague Convention.

 In those cases where apostille is not an option, business documents must be authenticated.
 Authentication usually begins with the relevant party signing a document and having it notarized.
-Then, county or state officials examine the notary acknowledgement, and finally, the U.S. Department of State certifies the document.
+Then, county or state officials examine the notary acknowledgement.
+Finally, the U.S. Department of State certifies the document.

 Once a document is authenticated, it must be certified by the foreign jurisdiction to be valid there.
 This process, called legalization, usually occurs at the country’s embassy or consulate, and can be considered the final step in the authentication process.